elmbridge/curriculum/Choose Your Own Emoji.md

 Tagged values are also helpful in preventing bad data from propagating through our system.
 For instance, a drink order of "single shot latte" isn't enough in the real world — if we tried to make it, we wouldn't know what kind of milk our customer wanted.
 Tagged values protect us here — if we tried to use `Latte 1` in a function that was expecting something of the type `DrinkOrder`, our code would fail to compile.

-So let's wire up our new tagged value to `Update.update`!
+So let's wire up our new tagged value to `update`!
 In order:

 - Add the aforementioned `onClick` attribute to the `.key-selector` element.
-- Add the new `SetSelectedKey String` value to `Update.Msg`, and ensure that `Update.update` handles the new case.
+- Add the new `SetSelectedKey String` value to `Msg`, and ensure that `update` handles the new case.
 - Find a way to store the key information on the model, perhaps in a new field called `selectedKey`.
 - Ensure that you the model initialization logic still works.
-We should start off the application with a `model.selectedKey` value of `Model.defaultKey`.
+We should start off the application with a `model.selectedKey` value of `defaultKey`.
-- Implement the `SetSelectedKey String` case of `Update.update`, so that it updates the model with the correct `selectedKey`.
+- Implement the `SetSelectedKey String` case of `update`, so that it updates the model with the correct `selectedKey`.

 That's a lot!
 Work slowly, and lean on your compiler for help.
 If you get stuck, you can see [a completed version of this step here](https://github.com/elmbridge/elmoji-translator/tree/release-4-part-2).

 ### Displaying Model Values

-Now that `Update.update` consumes our new message, we need to reflect changes to the model onto the UI.
+Now that `update` consumes our new message, we need to reflect changes to the model onto the UI.
 First off, we need to use our new `model.selectedKey` field to display to the user which key is currently selected.
 As of now, our `renderKeys` function does not consume `model`, so it has no idea about the current state of the application.
 Let's change that! `renderKeys` should look like this:

 ```elm